jamf/Replicator/README.md

 **v5.6.2**<br>
 * Resolve crash when importing files located outside the ~/Downloads folder.
-* Resolved issue related to migrating the computer as managed.
+* Resolved issue related to replicating the computer as managed.
 * Added option to remove conditional acccess ID from computer reccord.
 * Better handling of preferences window when it is in the backcground.